 When the building inspector reviewed the work done, we learned there can’t be a more than a 6+ inch gap between the top railing and the top cable run.
 So, I had to add two additional cables around the entire deck.

-But in the end it all looks so much better and worth the extra effort!
+In the end, it all looks so much better and worth the extra effort!
 The back deck is everything we envisioned.
 We can see and enjoy the creek and foliage more easily.

 We even found the perfect solar powered railing lamps that illuminate the frame of the deck.